kalavattam/protocol_chipseq_signal_norm/workflow.md

 ChIP-seq Protocol Workflow
 ==========================

-**Supporting code and documentation for the *Bio-protocol* manuscript "An Introduction to ChIP-seq Data Analysis Using *Saccharomyces cerevisiae* with a Focus on Relative and Quantitative Signal Normalization."**
+**Supporting code and documentation for the *Bio-protocol* manuscript "An Introduction to ChIP-seq Data ~~Analysis~~Processing Using *Saccharomyces cerevisiae* with a Focus on Relative and Quantitative Signal Normalization."**

 **Author:** *Kris Alavattam*